dvidEast/Personalized-Health-Dashboard/README.md

 # Vero - Personalized Health Dashboard
-Vero is inspired by the Latin word veritas, meaning "truth."
+Vero is inspired by the Latin word *veritas*, meaning "truth."
 The name reflects the app’s purpose: providing users with honest, clear, and reliable insights into their personal health metrics.

 ### Scope